Nursimaasilturk/ReactAppBasics/README.md

  console.log("Name or number state is updated!");
 },[name,number]);
 ```
-The functions written inside the array customize the update action and allow us to capture the update phase of specific states, enabling our code to produce different outputs based on various conditions.
+The functions written inside the array customize the update action and allow us to capture the update phase of specific states, enabling our code to produce different outputs based on various conditions.<br>
 **Unmounting:** This is the phase just before the component is removed from the DOM.
 To capture this situation, the following code can be used.
 ```js
 import {useState,useEffect} from "react";